ExtendRealityLtd/VRTK/Assets/VRTK/Source/SDK/Daydream/ABOUT.md

 Instructions for setting up your Unity project for Daydream with VRTK.
 Uses the integrated support for Google Daydream VR camera object.

-* Open a new or existing project in Unity (5.4.2f2-GVR13 or other version with Daydream integration)
+* Open a new or existing project in Unity (5.6 or newer)
 * Import asset package GoogleVRForUnity you downloaded from Google
 * Build Settings:
 	* Target platform: Android